rhroyston/material-controls-for-html-video/README.md

 ### Installation

- - Add the `htt-mvp` class to any video element that you want the script to customize with Material Design controls.
+ - Add the `htt-mvp` class to all video elements that you want the script to customize with Material Design controls.
+Do not add the `htt-mvp` class to any other elements.
  - Include the CSS and JavaScript.
 NOTE, you need to also include Google's Material Components Web, MDC-We, CSS and JavaScript as well as Google's Roboto font.

 :pushpin: A May 2018 snapshot of Google's MDC-Web, is included in this repository as MDC-Web remains in alpha and breaking changes occur.